Eiffel Tower in Paris

 #10: Roussillon, Luberon, Provence

-The village itself is truly lovely in an area full of lovely villages, including Bonnieux, Ménerbes and Gordes.
+The village itself is lovely in an area full of lovely villages, including Bonnieux, Ménerbes and Gordes.
 Pick any village in the Luberon and settle in for several days.

 Colorful houses in the village of Roussillon